Starting an LLC: Everything You Need to Know

 The matter of whether or not your business will need to acquire workers’ compensations insurance depends on the type of business you operate and state regulations.
 For example, in the state of California, every company is required by law to have workers’ compensation insurance.
 In other states like Florida and Alabama, your business needs workers’ compensation if it has four or more employees.
 And in states like Texas, employees are not required to offers workers’ compensation at all (although they do have to inform their employees of this).
 No matter where you operate your business, workers’ compensation insurance is generally a wise investment to protect both your business and your employees.

 Need additional information related to starting an LLC?
 Don’t hesitate to post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.